colbymorrison/compiler/README.md

 ### Semantic Action 3 Notes
 I added a few helper methods to reduce duplicate code within the actions.
 As more different types can now be added to the stack, it made sense to have only one `Object` stack, and cast as needed when popping.
+The `merge` function can be done as a simple one liner using streams and the `makelist` function already exists
-The `merge` and `makelist` functions already exist within the exist in Java (`List.addAll` and `Collections.singletonList`) so I saw no  point in writing them.
+(`Collections.singletonList`) so I saw no  point in writing those 2 helper methods.